Zinnia grandiflora, Rocky Mountain Zinnia

 Common Name: Rocky Mountain Zinnia

-Also Called: Great Plains Zinnia, Plains Zinnia, and Texas Zinnia (Spanish: Zinia)
+Also Called: Great Plains Zinnia, Plains Zinnia, Texas Zinnia (Spanish: Zinia)

 Family: Asteraceae, Sunflower Family